Shared library: Dynamic linking

 Dynamic linking or late binding is linking performed while a program is being loaded (load time) or executed (runtime), rather than when the executable file is created.
 A dynamically linked library (dynamic-link library, or DLL, under Windows and OS/2; shareable image under OpenVMS; dynamic shared object, or DSO, under Unix-like systems) is a library intended for dynamic linking.
 Only a minimal amount of work is done by the linker when the executable file is created; it only records what library routines the program needs and the index names or numbers of the routines in the library.
-The majority of the work of linking is done at the time the application is loaded (load time) or during execution (runtime).
-Usually, the necessary linking program, called a "dynamic linker" or "linking loader", is actually part of the underlying operating system.
-(However, it is possible, and not exceedingly difficult, to write a program that uses dynamic linking and includes its own dynamic linker, even for an operating system that itself provides no support for dynamic linking.)
+Most linking work is done when the application is loaded (load time) or during execution (runtime).
+Usually, the necessary linking program, called a dynamic linker or linking loader, is part of the underlying operating system.
+(However, it is possible, and not exceedingly difficult, to write a program that uses dynamic linking and includes its own dynamic linker, even for an operating system that provides no support for dynamic linking.)

 Programmers originally developed dynamic linking in the Multics operating system, starting in 1964, and the MTS (Michigan Terminal System), built in the late 1960s.

 Optimizations

 Since shared libraries on most systems do not change often, systems can compute a likely load address for each shared library on the system before it is needed and store that information in the libraries and executables.
-If every shared library that is loaded has undergone this process, then each will load at its predetermined address, which speeds up the process of dynamic linking.
-This optimization is known as prebinding or prelinking on macOS and Linux, respectively.
+If every loaded shared library has undergone this process, each will load at its predetermined address, which speeds up the dynamic linking process.
+This optimization is known as prebinding or prelinking on macOS and Linux.
 IBM z/VM uses a similar technique, called "Discontinuous Saved Segments" (DCSS).
 Disadvantages of this technique include the time required to precompute these addresses every time the shared libraries change, the inability to use address space layout randomization, and the requirement of sufficient virtual address space for use (a problem that will be alleviated by the adoption of 64-bit architectures, at least for the time being).